 To view these guidelines, log in to your Pet Partners account, click Resources, and search for “COVID-19 Safety Guidelines”.
 These guidelines were updated in June 2021.

 When you welcome Pet Partners therapy animal teams to your facility, you are welcoming teams that meet the highest standards for client safety.
-While it is the facility’s decision when to resume therapy animal visits based on the population they serve, the Pet Partners infection prevention guidelines are designed to minimize the risk of spreading all unwanted germs, including COVID-19.
+While it is the facility’s decision when to resume in-person therapy animal visits based on the population they serve, the Pet Partners infection prevention guidelines are designed to minimize the risk of spreading all unwanted germs, including COVID-19.
 In the event a facility and Pet Partners have differing policies on the same topic, the more conservative of the two shall apply.

 When your facility is ready to welcome therapy animal teams again, we are here to support you.
 Our COVID-19 safety considerations for therapy animal visits provide an overview of our standard safety protocols, and detail specific recommendations around COVID-19.
 This guidance was updated in June 2021.

 There are many in our communities who could benefit from the love of a therapy animal as we begin to recover from the pandemic.
 We all have a responsibility to ensure that interactions with therapy animals promote health and safety through rigorous infection prevention.
 Learn more about our Standards of Practice in Animal-Assisted Interventions.

 Many of the tools and resources developed over the course of the pandemic are still applicable as circumstances around COVID-19 change, and can be used by both Pet Partners volunteers and facilities that want to include therapy animal interactions.
 We’re pleased to offer a variety of resources to support animal-assisted interventions in innovative ways.